Late-game header sends Coal Ridge soccer to Elite 8

 “We don’t get a lot of corner opportunities,” Mikalkis said.
 “It’s nice to capitalize on the one that we did today.
 I think when you’re in a scrum like that, it’s heart and pride that gets the ball in the net.”

 No doubt the Eagles’ offense was aggressive in spurts all game.
-They in fact forced the Titans to give up at least four corner kicks in the second half.
+They, in fact, forced the Titans to give up at least four corner kicks in the second half.

 Eagles junior Caleb Cassel notched the game’s first goal with 4:16 left in the first half.
 He dribbled his way into open space near the top of the 18 and banged it home past Titans goalkeeper Jorge Kestler.